 Deleting messages might sound like a long process, but it’s actually not.
 You can kill them quickly by letting your iPhone purge any messages that have been on the device for long than a given period, i.e. 30 days or 1 year.
 The whole process takes less than a minute.

-If this removes some messages that you want to look back, see this article how to recover iPhone messages for detailed instructions.
+If this removes some messages that you want to look back, see this article for how to recover deleted iPhone text messages.

 Likewise, voicemails could also be taking up much storage space, especially if you are a business person who receives tons of calls every day.
 You may think when you delete a voicemail message, it is gone and storage space it took releases automatically.